V4Fire/Client/src/components/base/b-router/README.md

 };
 ```

-##### External redirect
+##### External redirects

-Usually, we have to specify the name of the route in the `redirect` property, but we can also pass the entire URL of the route.
+Typically, we need to specify the route name in the redirect property.
+However, we can also pass a full URL of the route.
-In this case, the redirect will work as "external," meaning the browser will switch to this URL using `location.href`.
+In this case, the redirect will act as `external`, meaning the browser will navigate to that URL using `location.href`.
+This is useful for redirecting to an external website or a different subdomain.

 ```js
 export default {